How to Install Arrow Rest on a Recurve Bow – the Glue-On Type!

 How to Install Arrow Rest on Recurve Bow – the Screw-In Type

 Just like what its name implies, what makes this different from the arrow plate is that you attach this part to your recurve bow's riser by means of a screw.
 As such, it'll be great to check both the bolts and your bow's riser for any defects.
+This one has a lot of variants too, for example Southland Archery Supply's version.

 - Make sure your workplace is clean, remove any dust and unnecessary tools.